modmore/Gitify/README.md

 - Gitify v2 is now compatible with Gitify Watch v2.
 Make sure you've upgraded to the latest version.
 - The minimum PHP version has been increased to 7.2.5.
-- Documentation has not yet been updated for v2.
-This will happen soon.
 - `Gitify` has changed to `gitify` and is now in a /bin subdirectory.

 ## Installation